-An MR620 Application to Modify a Motor Vehicle is required for any chassis modification and a statement of requirements will be issued prior to the roadworthy inspection.
+You will need to submit an Application to modify a light motor vehicle for any chassis modification and a statement of requirements will be issued prior to the roadworthy inspection.

 The upper body structure or roof of a passenger car contributes significantly to the total strength of the body of a monocoque construction vehicle and its removal can seriously affect the structural integrity of the original design of the vehicle.

 There are no specific regulations under the Road Traffic Act 1961 that makes it an offence to remove the roof or upper body structure of a motor vehicle.
 However, in the case of passenger cars and passenger car derivatives manufactured on or after 1 January 1969, the removal of a vehicle roof may interfere with the Australian Design Rule 5a, ADR 5b or ADR 5/00, relating to the upper seat belt anchorages.

 Consequently, modifications to passenger cars and derivatives manufactured on or after 1 January 1969 will only be accepted if an engineering report prepared by a Chartered Professional Engineer is supplied.

 The report must demonstrate that the modified vehicle continues to comply with all applicable Australian Design Rules, and that the vehicle meets with Fact Sheet MR810 - Torsional Stability Requirements .

 In the case of passenger cars and derivatives manufactured prior to 1 January 1969, no approval or inspection of the modified vehicle is required.
 However, it is recommended that a Chartered Professional Engineer is engaged to ensure that the integrity of the vehicle has not been compromised.

 Engine and exhaust modifications

 An alternative engine may be fitted to replace one that is no longer serviceable or to achieve an increase in capacity, power and torque.